-PSYC 6399 Master's Thesis (3)
+PSYC 6399 Master's Thesis (3).

-Research and preparation of the Master's Thesis.
-Course may be repeated for a total of six maximum hours.
+Research and preparation of the master's thesis.
+Prerequisite: permission of the thesis advisor.
 Thesis will be graded by S for satisfactory upon completion of all the requirements of the thesis.
 The S does not calculate in the GPA.
 If, at the end of the semester the student has not completed all of the requirements of the thesis but has made satisfactory progress, a grade of Z will be reported, which translates as "work in progress".
 The Z does not calculate in the GPA.
 Students desiring to complete the thesis requirements must reregister in the course the following semester.